hwhw/usermode-batman-adv/README.md

 Comes with integration of
 * A.L.F.R.E.D. (http://www.open-mesh.org/projects/alfred) and batadv-vis
   allows to publish/collect broadcast information from the Mesh network
+* socat is used to provide access to A.L.F.R.E.D.'s Unix socket interface via TCP (see below)
 * u9fs (https://bitbucket.org/plan9-from-bell-labs/u9fs)
   allows access to the UML-internal file system